malewicz1337/snake-js/README.md

 ## Features
 - Classic snake gameplay
 - Score tracking
-- Responsive design for different screen sizes
 - Keyboard controls for snake movement

-## Installation
-To run this game locally:
-1. Clone the repository:

 ## License
 This project is open source and available under the [MIT License](LICENSE).